willy-wagtail/raspberrypi-pihole/README.md

 ### Purpose

-Note: (This step isn't really needed for a Raspberry Pi running Pihole)[https://www.reddit.com/r/pihole/comments/ltiet8/comment/goygick/?utm_source=share&utm_medium=web2x&context=3].
+Note: [This step isn't really needed for a Raspberry Pi running Pihole](https://www.reddit.com/r/pihole/comments/ltiet8/comment/goygick/).
 I'm just keeping notes here for the record.

 Log2ram is software that redirects logs to memory instead of the micro-SD card, only writing to the micro-SD card at set intervals or during system shutdown.
 By default, the interval is once a day.
 This supposedly extends the lifespan of micro-SD cards by reducing the number of writes to disk.